-Sixty foreign drug companies control 80 per cent of India's drug production, and market their astronomically preed products and formulations with flavoured advertisements.
-India's major national health adversary remains "pharmaceuteal inversalism".
+Sixty foreign drug companies control 80 per cent of India's drug production, and market their astronomically priced products and formulations with flavoured advertisements.
+India's major national health adversary remains "pharmaceutucal imperialism".

-The first charge of the siste must be to offer pharmaceutical rescue malpourished categories.
-This basic proposition takes us to the stranglehold of pharmaceutical multinationals and their quistings in our country capitalising on human suffering, importing huge profits, glamonsing the cult of "west is best" and crushing the impressive capabilities of the national sector, public and private.
+The first charge of the state must be to offer pharmaceutical rescue shelters to the marginalised, malnourished categories.
+This basic proposition takes us to the stranglehold of pharmaceutical multinationals and their quistings in our country capitalising on human suffering, importing phoney formulations, exporting huge profits, glamonsing the cult of "west is best" and crushing the impressive capabilities of the national sector.

-The Central government has not surrendered before them until now, but pharmaceutical patriotism, if entrusted to new committe and bureaucracies within the field of influence of foreign firms, may well genullect before transnationals inc, the MNCs are now influencing the colonially brainwashed oligarchy to accede to the Paris convention, and unwittingly sign the death warrant on the indigenous drug industry.
+The Ceniral government has not surrendered before them until now, but pharmaceuteal patriotism.
+If entrusted to new committe and bureaucracis within the field of influence of foreign firms, may well genuflect before transnationals inc. the MNCs are now influencing the colonially brainwashed oligarchy to accede to the Paris convention, and unwittingly sign the death warrant on the indigenous drug industry.

-A powerful lobby of political professionals, subsidised intellectuals, call-girl academics, misled medicos and pharmaceutical mercenaries have put pressure on the Union government to joan the Paris convention.
-These are strong words.
-But we shall show that accession to the convention will accelerate the Indian drug industry's defeat in the war against disease and against the west's monopoly pateats.
+A powerful lobby of political professionals, subsidised intellectuals, call-girl academics, misled medicos and pharmaceutical mercenaries have put pressure on the Union government to jun the Paris convention.
+These are strong words But we shall show that accession to the convention will accelerate the Indian drug industry's defeat in the war against disease and against the west's monopoly patents.